 • Angular frequency — radians per second.
 One full cycle of a sine is radians of its argument, so to advance the argument by in one period the rate must be

-These three are different views of the same thing.
-Given any one of , , you can get the other two: .
+Three views of the same thing.
+Given any one of , , you get the other two: .

 Why both and exist